Waffles! Crispy, sweet, and loaded with real pastured butter. What could be better?

 It just so happens that carrot cake waffles are better!

 I needed a fun brunch idea for our Spring celebration and I was drawing a blank.
 I was craving carrot cake but wanted it to be breakfast-y.
-I though about making carrot muffins but that just seemed too pedestrian.
+I thought about making carrot muffins but that just seemed too pedestrian.
 The morning of the brunch is when it hit me.
-Carrot Cake Waffles!
+Carrot cake waffles!
 Boy, am I glad I had that thought, and in the nick of time too.
-These spicy carrot cake waffles will be my new go to brunch favorite!
+These spicy carrot cake waffles will be my new go-to brunch favorite!

 Sprouted Wheat, Organic Carrots, Raw Honey, and Real Butter

 These are just a few of the wholesome and nutritious ingredients in these waffles.
-No need to feel guilty when you are getting nutrient dense sprouted whole grains, fresh veggies, and raw food enzymes with your breakfast!
+No need to feel guilty when you are getting nutrient-dense sprouted whole grains, fresh veggies, and raw food enzymes with your breakfast!
 Don’t forget the healthy fats!
-Both the waffles and frosting are made with real pastured butter, one of the best sources of fat soluble vitamins, important trace minerals, fatty acids, and CLA (conjugated linoleum acid).
+Both the waffles and frosting are made with real pastured butter, one of the best sources of fat-soluble vitamins, important trace minerals, fatty acids, and CLA (conjugated linoleic acid).
 We love real butter around here!

-- In a large bowl mix the flour, baking powder, salt, sugar and spices together with a whisk.
+- In a large bowl mix the flour, baking powder, salt, sugar, and spices with a whisk.

 - In a smaller bowl or measuring cup whisk the milk and eggs together.